anlyoung/sdl-packages/README.md

 `You can start planning now!`

 `[ INFO] [1627157159.619626329, 18.202000000]: Ready to take commands for planning group ur_arm.`

+You are ready to proceed.

+### Demo Picking Up Can
+`python sdl_gazebo/python-nodes/can_demo.py`

+### Simple MoveIt! planning
+24 July 2021
+Moveit functionality is on the moveit-programming branch.
+Check out this branch.

 Open another terminal and enter the following